-I’ll be demonstrating this method with a medium sized drawer that I picked up second-hand just for this project.
-Before attempting to line this drawer I tried researching for other tutorials online and the closest I came was a furniture-smith reddit user who swore it was a tedious, frustrating project that nearly impossible to finish well.
-I’m not sure what methods he’d used, but below (or, alternately in the video) I show some tips and tricks to make it fast, easy, and professional looking.
-Print instructions (including glue recipe and resource links) are below, but if you’d prefer the video tutorial you can check it out below:
+I’ll be demonstrating this method with a medium-sized drawer that I picked up second-hand just for this project.
+Before attempting to line this drawer, I tried researching for other tutorials online and the closest I came was a furniture-maker on Reddit who swore lining drawers with felt was a tedious, frustrating project that was nearly impossible to finish well!

 - A *more-than-big-enough sheet of **good felt

-- Glue paste – buy or make your own with common pantry items:
+- Glue paste – buy or make your own with my paste recipe and these common pantry items:

 - Sharp Knife (exacto, extendable box cutter, etc)

 - Medium sized paint brush (for paste)

 - (optional) credit card or keycard for smoothing.

 *If you use a very large sheet, you won’t need to do any measuring or spend time aligning edges and corners.

 **Don’t use cheap felt for this project!
 Good, wool-blend felt is much thicker than craft store felt, and has longer, natural fibers in the felt.
 The thickness prevents glue from seeping through the felt and ruining the felt finish, and the longer fibers mean the felt can be smoothed, lifted, repositioned, and even stretched a little without losing integrity.